stopthrowingrocks/mathematics-in-lean/MIL/tactics.md

 # Some things to know
 - `;` is used to conjoin lines, `<;>` is used to perform repeat applications.
+- `at *` applies whatever you're doing to every hypothesis and the goal.

 ## The full meaning of `->`
 In this document, I sometimes describe expressions of the form `A -> B`.
 This can represent an implication or a forall.
 Also, negation `¬A` is represented as `A -> False`.